Kristina Vogel: 'When the world isn't nice for everyone it annoys me' | DW | 15.04.2021

 The career of a professional athlete only lasts a few years and Vogel's was over much sooner than she had planned.

-Despite once sitting in a canoe and trying her hand at archery, a career in competitive sports for the physically challenged was never an option for Vogel.
+Despite once sitting in a canoe and trying her hand at archery, a career in competitive sports for people with physical disabilities was never an option for Vogel.

 Her only love is track cycling, which is why she is now working as a coach.
 Her eyes still sparkle when she talks about the "coolest sport in the world."